arielya2001/OOP-PROJ2-2024/README.md

 Error: Former secretaries are not permitted to perform actions ID - started from 1111 instead of 1110(don't know if true or not) people HashMap - The people map is checked to see if the person already exists.
 If yes, the existing Person object is reused instead of creating a duplicate.
 Also easier to search with unique ID.
 SEE EXAMPLE IN "addClient" METHOD
-BalanceHistory HashMap - key is the ID of the person, value is the most recenet balance he has. good when changing roles of people in the gym**
+BalanceHistory HashMap - key is the ID of the person, value is the most recenet balance he has. good when changing roles of people in the gym
+Current YEAR IS 2024, NEED TO CHANGE TO 2025??**